 7. What issues do students and counselor work on?

 The main focus will be working towards the students personal goals.
-Issues commonly seen in counseling are (but not limited to): stress, family problems, depression, anxiety, relationships, eating disorder, substance abuse, sexual assault, grief/loss, self-esteem, academic difficulties and suicidal ideation.
+Issues commonly seen in counseling are (but not limited to): stress, family problems, depression, anxiety, relationships, eating disorders, substance abuse, sexual assault, grief/loss, self-esteem, academic difficulties and suicidal ideation.

 8. What about privacy?

 Counseling sessions are confidential.
 Information about students is not released without the written permission of the student, including whether or not the student even walked into the office.
-Because of legal and ethical constraints, however, counseling services may release information without student approval if a life-threatening emergency exists, cases involving child/elder/persons with disability abuse or neglect, by subpoena or order of a judge, or as otherwise required by law.
+Because of legal and ethical constraints, however, Counseling Services may release information without student approval if a life-threatening emergency exists, cases involving child/elder/persons with disability abuse or neglect, by subpoena or order of a judge, or as otherwise required by law.

 9. Who provides the counseling?

 Our clinical counselors are masters-level licensed clinical social workers.
 They are trained to provide individual, group, and couples counseling.
-Counseling services may also utilize graduate program intern students who provide services under the supervision of a Clinical Supervisor and the Supervising Professor in the intern students' program of study.
+Counseling Services may also utilize graduate program intern students who provide services under the supervision of a Clinical Supervisor and the Supervising Professor in the intern students' program of study.